rperezdattari/Continuous-Control-for-High-Dimensional-State-Spaces-An-Interactive-Learning-Approach/README.md

 This code has been tested in `Ubuntu 16.04` and `python >= 3.5`.

-*TODO: add Duckie Racing config files*

 ## Troubleshooting

-If you run into problems of any kind, don't hesitate to [open an issue](https://github.com/rperezdattari/Interactive-Learning-with-Corrective-Feedback-for-Policies-based-on-Deep-Neural-Networks/issues) on this repository.
+If you run into problems of any kind, don't hesitate to [open an issue](https://github.com/rperezdattari/Continuous-Control-for-High-Dimensional-State-Spaces-An-Interactive-Learning-Approach/issues) on this repository.
 It is quite possible that you have run into some bug we are not aware of.